 In October 2013, the Company determined that the revenue recognition requirements under ASC 605-10 had been met and accordingly, recognized \$17.2 million in license revenue attributable to the Amgen Agreement Amendment in the fourth quarter of 2013.
-In the second quarter of 2014, the Company recognized \$45,000 of the previously deferred consideration attributable to the Amgen Agreement Amendment as research and development revenues from related parties.
-At June 30, 2014, the Company had \$0.3 million of deferred revenue related to consideration allocated to research and development services pursuant to the Amgen Agreement Amendment.
+In year ended December 31, 2014, the Company recognized the remaining \$0.3 million of the previously deferred consideration attributable to the Amgen Agreement Amendment as research and development revenues from related parties.